ucsb-cs156/s24/lab/project.md

 # s24 Legacy Project Launch

-On {{ page.assigned | date: '%B %d, %Y, %T' }}, in section, we'll launch the legacy code projects.
+On {{ page.assigned | date: '%A %F %r' }}, in section, we'll launch the legacy code projects.

 This page describes how that will roll out.

 # Due Date

-The due date for getting PRs in, green on CI, and reviewed by a member of your student team is {{ page.due | date: '%F' }}, i.e. at the *start* of class that day (typically the last class day of week 9).
+The due date for getting PRs in, green on CI, and reviewed by a member of your student team is {{ page.due | date: '%A %F %r'  }}, i.e. at the *start* of class that day (typically the last class day of week 9).

 After that, you may only:
 * Work on existing PRs to address issues raised by the staff in code review